 People will say that these predators avoid humans, and usually they do, but the bears in particular have been getting surprisingly cozy with my friends and relatives.
-Here are their stories.
+Here are their stories, close encounters of the furry kind.

 In another instance the bear found my friend in the water, maybe thirty feet from the bear.
 The bear tried to get at his food ,which had been secured in a bear box, but failing that, left.
 My friend figured that the bear would return, which made it difficult to sleep.
 At night he heard an animal walking closer and closer.
 He switched on his flash light only to find himself facing a deer about three feet away.